Sharjah Art Foundation Library

 Holdings

-Withdrawn status Lost status Damaged status Not for loan Collection code Permanent Location Current Location Shelving location Date acquired Source of acquisition Full call number Barcode Koha item type
+Withdrawn status Lost status Source of classification or shelving scheme Damaged status Not for loan Collection Home library Current library Date acquired Source of acquisition Total Checkouts Full call number Barcode Date last seen Price effective from Koha item type Coded location qualifier

 Copyright © 2022.
 Sharjah Art Foundation.
 All Rights Reserved.